 The Gloucester County Sheriff's Office has continued to be involved in and provide a wide array of community activities and services.
-However, in 2020, due to Covid, many of these programs had to take a pause.
+However, in 2021, due to Covid, many of these programs continued to be on a pause.
 We hope to return to the programs below in the near future.